lkcormack/EasyAsPy/PracticeProblems/006_PP_Operators.md

 * Return the square of an input number.
 * Have the user enter their name again.
 Is the name, *left as a `str`*, greater than “Hello”?
 What do you think about this result?
 How can one letter be “greater than” another?
 * Have the users type two numbers with a space in between.
 Tell the user the remainder when the first number is divided into the second.
 (Note: You’ll have to extract the two numbers out of the input string.)
+* Have the user enter 4 numbers (you can use `input()` 4 times rather than trying to carve up a single input string).
+Is the first greater than the second `and` the third greater than the fourth?
+* Write a little “adding machine” that adds two numbers from the user and prints the result.
+* Have the user enter two single letters (you can have them enter just the numbers, the numbers with a space, or use `input()` twice).
+Which letter is greater?
+Now use the `ord()` function on each of the letters (e.g. `ord("h")`).
+Does the output from `ord()` agree with your “greater than” comparison.
+* Write a `for()` loop to go through an input string (like your name) and print the `ord()` value of each letter.
+Print the `ord()` values from your name and from the string “Hello”?
+Try different names like “Zoe” and “Aaron” and see if you can figure out how Python determines if one string is “greater than” another.